Is freelancing the life for me?

 The other major reason companies like freelancers is that they save money.
 If a company employs you they have to pay sick pay, holiday pay, redundancy pay and employer's national insurance.
 But if they use you as a freelancer they don't have to pay any of this.

-- Being you own boss - which can be extremely enjoyable and satisfying;
+- Being your own boss - which can be extremely enjoyable and satisfying.

 - Less tax - freelancers who take professional advice can also greatly reduce the amount of tax they pay.

 Of course, were freelancing an easy and completely safe way to earn a living most people would be freelancers.
 Some skills are not suitable for freelancing (e.g. where the employer needs a stable workforce and the customer expects to deal with the same member of staff each time).
 But even if your skills and experience are suitable for freelancing, it may not be right for you.
 Only you can weigh up the pros and the cons.

 Some of the disadvantages you will need to consider include:

 - Less security - freelancers are not protected in the same way as employees.